MattheWhite/docker-networking/README.md

 `Dockerizing is the process of packing, deploying, and running applications using Docker containers.`

 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

+In the project there is a folder, which contains a simple flask application with nginx server.
+To containerize and deploy it, you can find a Dockerfile to build a Docker Image for it inside the flask-nginx-docker folder.

+### What is a Docker Image?

+A Docker image is a read-only template that contains a set of instructions for creating a container that can run on the Docker platform.
+It provides a convenient way to package up applications and preconfigured server environments, which you can use for your own private use or share publicly with other Docker users.

+### Docker Image vs Containers

+The key difference between a Docker image Vs a container is that a Docker image is a read-only immutable template that defines how a container will be realized.
+A Docker container is a runtime instance of a Docker image that gets created when the $ docker run command is implemented.

 Several building blocks and technologies related to Docker are present in this learning project:
 * How to make and use Dockerfile